Permafrost/Tundra/README.md

 * `$string` is a string representation of a decimal number, formatted according to [java.math.BigDecimal grammar].
+* `$pattern` is an optional [java.text.DecimalFormat] pattern that the given string conforms to, and if specified will be used to parse the string.
+If not specified, defaults to [java.math.BigDecimal grammar].
+* `$patterns` is an optional list of [java.text.DecimalFormat] patterns that the given string might conform to, which is useful when the exact pattern is not known.
+A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable decimal exception will be thrown.
 * `$class` is an optional Java class name that determines the type of object returned, a choice of either `java.math.BigDecimal`, `java.math.BigInteger`, `java.lang.Double`, `java.lang.Float`,